P-p-H-d/mlib/README.md

 ##### void name\_remove(name\_t array, name\_it\_t it)

 Remove the element pointed by the iterator 'it' from the array 'array'.
 'it' shall be within the array.
-Afterwise 'it' points to the next element, or points to the end.
+Afterward 'it' points to the next element, or points to the end.

 ##### void name\_remove\_v(name\_t array, size\_t i, size\_t j)